EnhongLiu/MilkBot_EndPoint/README.md

 ## 2.
 End point is hosted @ https://adb-65044996157806.6.azuredatabricks.net/serving-endpoints/milkbot_python/invocations

-You can refer to xxx on making requests to the endpoint
+You can refer to 'main_request.py' on making requests to the endpoint

 Note: Run calculations for parities 1, 2, and 3+ separately to avoid potential crashes.
 If the endpoint still crashes, re-run the code.
 This often resolves the issue.